 Combine two contrasting yet stunning areas of Kenya: Laikipia and Samburu, as you stay in some of our favourite luxury safari lodges.

-Saruni Samburu in the Kalama Conservancy is an off-the-beaten-path lodge, justifiably known as one of Kenya’s iconic safari lodges.
-Saruni Samburu’s mix of game viewing, contemporary safari chic, top-class local guiding and epic scenery is hard to beat.
+Saruni Samburu is justifiably known as one of Kenya’s iconic safari lodges.
+Samburu’s mix of game viewing coupled with Saruni's contemporary safari chic lodge, top-class local guiding and stunning views is hard to beat.

 A holiday to Kenya captures the spirit of Africa for those who answer to the call of the wild.
 From elephant parades, wildebeest migrations and flamingo-filled lakes to lush rainforests, rolling grasslands and sun-baked plains, it packs in plenty to thrill both first-timers and repeat safari lovers.
 Whilst most come here for the game drives, there is more to this land than close encounters with The Big Five; from lazing on stunning palm-fringed beaches to floating above the savannah in a hot-air balloon.

 Fulfilling every ‘Out of Africa’ fantasy, Kenya’s unbeatable landscapes set the scene for epic safari adventure.
 With backdrops that range from the open savannah of the Masai Mara to the sparkling snow-capped peak of Mount Kenya, this East African gem ticks off the clichés for an extraordinary number of national parks, extinct volcanoes, and wildlife reserves.